drone/docs.drone.io/databases.markdown

 layout: default
 title: Database Setup
 ---
-This guide will help you configure databases and data-related services for your project.
+This guide will help you setup databases and data-related services for your project.
 Every build is executed in its very own virtual machine that comes pre-installed with the following: